dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/SQL/SQL-Stored-Procedures.md

 }
 ```

-###Call a Stored Procedure with GET
+###Calling a Stored Procedure
-Description: Call a stored procedure that doesn't require parameters or formatting, which would require posted data (see POST method below).

 Note that without formatting, all data is returned as strings.
+If the stored procedure returns multiple data sets, typically via multiple "SELECT" statements, then an array of datasets (i.e. array of records) is returned, otherwise a single array of records is returned.
 Optionally, you can add a URL parameter `wrapper` that will cause the returned data to be wrapped in the requested element.

+###Without Parameters or Formatting
+Description: Call a stored procedure that doesn't require parameters or formatting, which would require posted data (see POST method below).

 URI: **GET** `http[s]://<server_name>/rest/<service_name>/_proc/<procedure_name>[?wrapper=<wrapper_name>]`